Amancio (footballer): Early career

-Amancio began his career aged 15 at local side Victoria CF, in the district of Falperra–Santa Lucía.
+Amancio began his career aged 15 at local side Victoria, in the district of Falperra–Santa Lucía.
 In the 1958–59 season, he joined Deportivo de La Coruña, which at that time was in the Spanish second division.
 When Deportivo were promoted to first division, Amancio started to attract the attention of the scouts for major teams, such as Real Madrid.

 Real Madrid

-The signing of Amancio by Real Madrid almost did not happen; had it not been for Santiago Bernabéu Yeste’s insistence in signing the player, his astronomical signing-fee would have spoiled the negotiations.
+The signing of Amancio by Real Madrid almost did not happen; had it not been for Santiago Bernabéu’s insistence in signing the player, his astronomical signing-fee would have spoiled the negotiations.

-Along with the signing of Amancio by Real Madrid in June 1962, players such as Ignacio Zoco, Lucien Muller, and Yanko Daucik also arrived.
+Along with the signing of Amancio by Real Madrid in June 1962, players such as Ignacio Zoco, Lucien Muller and Yanko Daucik also arrived.
 During this time the team was in a transitional phase, since in earlier years the team had swept the competition both in Spain and outside its borders.
 Amancio made his debut in European competition opposite Anderlecht (3–3 result in the Santiago Bernabéu); and in the league against Real Betis in Seville with a 5–2 win for Real Madrid.

 During the 1963–64 season, Amancio and Real Madrid reached the final of the European Cup, only to be beaten by Inter Milan by 3–1.
 The following season brought more heartache, with Benfica eliminating the youthful Madrid side in the quarterfinals.
 The ensuing season brought success for Madrid, as Miguel Muñoz added young players such as Pirri, Velázquez, Sanchís and Grosso.
 This was known as the "Yé-Yé" team.
-Strong at the back, and devastating going forward, Madrid fought their way to another final, this time against FK Partizan.
+Strong at the back, and devastating going forward, Madrid fought their way to another final, this time against Partizan.
 The venue was Heysel Stadium in Brussels, and on 11 May 1966, Amancio stepped out on to the pitch for his second and last European Cup final.
-FK Partizan's Velibor Vasović scored the first goal of the match.
+Partizan's Velibor Vasović scored the first goal of the match.
 Amancio drew level twenty minutes from the end, after collecting a signature pass, faking out a defender and skillfully booting the ball past the Yugoslav keeper Milutin Šoškić.
 Five minutes later, a thunderous shot by teammate Serena from 30 metres out settled the game.
 It was Amancio's first and only European Cup winner's medal.
 In his first six seasons in Madrid, he won a six La Liga titles.
 He would then go on to win another three.
 He also took the title of Pichichi on back to back occasions, 1969 and 1970.

 As a Real Madrid player, Amancio's reputation reached such international fame, that he had the honour of being called for a world team, promoted by FIFA.

 Amancio retired in 1976 and joined the coaching staff of Real Madrid.
 After the death of Francisco "Paco" Gento, he was appointed the honorary president of the club in 2022.